-On the one hand STROHAL, as he mentions in the beginning, wants to leave the question of an application to "our space" aside (he does not, in fact, go to such an extreme); he is concerned with the foundations of pure geometry.
-A foundation of geometry by spatial experience does not come into consideration for him.
-But he also excludes a rational foundation of appeal to an aprioristic evidence of geometrical intuition, because he does not accept any aprioristic evidence other than the analytic one and does not recognize any rational character in intuition.
-He does not undertake a closer discussion of the concept of "intuition," but starts from the view, which he takes as self-evident, as it were, and which is admittedly also common among exact researchers, according to which intuition is not capable of giving us perfectly clear objects, and also not of presenting us with a relation as necessary, so that all idealizations and all insights of strict generality come about only by way of conceptual abstraction.
-In considering his epistemological position one should now think that STROHAL should welcome the standpoint of HILBERT's formal axiomatics as $|^{198l}$ in accordance with his views and his intention.
-In fact, however, he by no means agrees with this present-day axiomatics, but explicitly opposes it, in particular he objects to HILBERT's foundation of geometry.
+On the one hand STROHAL, as he mentions in the beginning, wants to leave the question of application to "our space" completely aside (he does not, in fact, go to such an extreme); he is concerned with the foundations of pure geometry.
+A foundation of geometry through spatial experience is out of question for him.
+But he also excludes a rational foundation based on an appeal to an aprioristic evidence of geometrical intuition, because he does not accept any aprioristic evidence other than the analytic one and does not attribute any rational character to intuition.
+He does not enter into a closer discussion of the concept of "intuition," but begins with the view-which he takes as self-evident, as it were, and which is admittedly also common among exact researchers-that intuition is neither capable of giving us perfectly clear objects nor of presenting us with a relation as necessary, so that all idealizations and all insights of strict generality come about only by way of conceptual abstraction.

+Considering his epistemological position one should now think that STRO-HAL would welcome the standpoint of HILBERT's formal axiomatics as $|^{198l}$ being in accord with his views and his intention.
+But in fact he agrees by no means agrees with this modern axiomatics; he rather explicitly opposes it and, in particular, HILBERT's foundation of geometry.

-It is difficult to explain comprehensibly and in few words how STROHAL intends to deal with geometry because in his conception different intentions are at play.
-In any case, this present attempt to diverge in principle from the current standpoint of axiomatics and to go back to older tendencies may seem appealing to some at first sight, but it is, on closer inspection, only suited to bring our current standpoint into brighter light, and to make clear the justification of the motives from which it arose in a particularly precise way.
-But especially from this point of view it seems to be not useless to present the main points of STROHAL's views and to discuss his presentation critically.
+It is difficult to explain comprehensibly and in a few words how STROHAL intends to deal with geometry because in his conception different intentions are at play.
+In any case, this present attempt to dissent in principle from the current standpoint of axiomatics and to go back to older tendencies may at first sight seem appealing to some, but it is, on closer inspection, only suited to bring our current standpoint into brighter light, and to make clear the justification of the motives from which it arose in a particularly precise way.
+But especially from this point of view it seems not to be useless to present the main points of STROHAL's views and to discuss his presentation critically.

-In particular, STROHAL deals exhaustively with the formation of concepts.
+STROHAL deals in particular detail with the formation of concepts.
 First of all, the role of intuition, according to STROHAL, consists in the following:

 - 1. Elementary concepts are obtained from intuition by processes of abstraction. - 2.
 Intuition serves as a cause (causa occasionalis) for the formation of complex concepts (for "synthetical definitions") by suggesting the formation of certain conceptual syntheses.
-This is done by setting up sharp definitions by combining elementary concepts which replace intuitive concepts, i. e., concepts directly taken from intuition (like the intuitive concept of a straight line or of the circle); the extension of a concept formed this way does not have to coincide completely with the corresponding intuitive concept.
+This is done in the following way: sharp definitions are obtained by combining elementary concepts and replace intuitive concepts, i. e., concepts directly taken from intuition (like the intuitive concept of a straight line or of the circle); the extension of a concept formed in this way does not have to coincide completely with the corresponding intuitive concept.

-For one thing, we have to take into account here that the intuition under consideration by no means always has to be spatial intuition, e.g., according to STROHAL, the elementary concept of congruence, which he identifies, in the style of BOLYAI, with "indistinguishability except for location," is obtained in the way that first of all "the intuitive givenness of indistinguishable qualities, colors, sounds, odors etc." leads to a vague concept of indistinguishability (sameness); from this we get the rigorous concept of indistinguishability as a limit concept by a process of abstraction (pp. 71-72).
+For one thing, we have to take into account here that the intuition under consideration by no means always has to be spatial intuition according to STROHAL, e.g., the elementary concept of congruence, which he identifies in the style of BOLYAI with "indistinguishability except for location," is obtained in the way that "the intuitive givenness of indistinguishable qualities, colors, sounds, odors etc." leads first to a vague concept of indistinguishability (equality); from this we get then the rigorous concept of indistinguishability as a limiting concept by a process of abstraction (pp. 71-72).